transformania/tt-game/readme.md

 Powershell .\build.ps1 -target "Migrate"
 ```

+If you need to force a specific migration to retrigger, you can delete the row created by the migration you wish to rerun in the table dbo.VersionInfo .

 Again, you can use the `-dbType` arguement suitable for your environment.

 ## Re-creating Database ##